 Rabi is inventive, creative and a multi-talented youth, with natural skills.

-Vera is a trained teacher with great skills in leadership and capacity building.
-She also has great experience in computing (computer software, secretariat duty and documentation).
-With over four years of experience, Vera is the Coordinator of RuWCED-Ndop and is in charge of the office coordination and the supervision of our computer department.
+Vera is a trained teacher with great skills in leadership, management and capacity building.
+She has great experience in computing (computer software, secretariat duty and documentation).
+Vera holds an MA in Management Sciences and is the Coordinator of RuWCED-Ndop and is in charge of the office coordination and the supervision of our computer department.
 Also, she gives educational talks on hygiene and reproductive health to young girls within primary and secondary schools in Ngoketunjia Division.

-Yvonne joined the RuWCED team in 2014.
-She is a seamstress and designer with extensive experience in Sewing and Dressmaking.
+Yvonne is a seamstress and designer with extensive experience in sewing and dressmaking.
 At RuWCED, she is the head of the Sewing and Dressmaking Department.
-She trains our sewing students and sews dresses/uniform for primary and secondary school students, orphans and school drop-out children within Ndop.
+She trains our sewing students and sews dresses/uniform for primary and secondary school students, orphans and school drop-out children.
 Yvonne has a great passion for vulnerable children and is committed to serving the rural communities using her talents.
 During her extra time, she likes farming, cooking and singing.

 Sylvie holds a National Diploma in Computing and Advance Level Certificate of Education.
 She has been trained on secretariat and office automation duties.
 Sylvie is an Administrative/Teaching assistant at RuWCED where she obtained her Diploma.
 Here, she train students on office automation and secretariat duties.
 She is very sociable and friendly.
 She derives much pleasure when her students prove understanding.
 She is very conscientious, likes the progress of others and above all, is optimistic and determined.

 Sylvia has as motto: “move slowly and courageously”.